lmnek/cdn77_task/README.md

 Assigments: [C/Lua task](https://docs.google.com/document/d/1tNfj7IRdg51rtea-4_QhueqDQEAXjAelJLgbElUfcP0/edit?tab=t.0),  [GO / DNS](https://docs.google.com/document/d/1_bJg-zJyoDaY-xHnl1ZBxXwmQ30SwTvngdpMVofDG-E/edit?tab=t.0#heading=h.lg5ipse8t11a)

 For the recruitment task, I selected the combo of C/Lua task and DNS task.
-My primary motivation was that I was aware of the importance of nginx in CDN 77's stack.
+My primary motivation was that I was aware of the importance of NGINX in CDN77's stack.
 As I didn't have much experience with it before, I wanted to give it a proper look, understand it on a deeper level and get some hands-on experience.
 I assume that this knowledge would probably always be valuable in the real day-to-day job at CDN.
 Another reason was that all of the tasks seemed pretty straightforward, and I could easily imagine how I would proceed in each one of them.

 In the next part, I will just present the solution in the most direct way.
 Afterwards in the log, I will try to describe how I worked on each part in further detail, and shed a light on my thinking process.

 # Solutions

-## nginx
+## NGINX

 ### Caching explained
 The cache key is an unique identifier that NGINX assigns to each cacheable resource.